stanfordpython/python-assignments/assign4/README.md

 This writeup should contain a technical overview of the project and the code therein.
 In effect, you're writing documentation for your project - if the first thing someone reads about your project is the README, what information does she need to know?
 We're asking you to also include a technical section in your README to describe the code design, the purpose of various modules, and any requirements (e.g. must run a certain version of Python, or must have a particular operating system, or must have a Postgres database running, or must have a Google account, or anything else).

 In addition, we're asking you to write installation/execution instructions.
 After we download your code, what steps do we have to perform to get it up and running?
-For many of you, the answer will just be "run the main python script," but several others will have more complex configuration.
+For many of you, the answer will just be "run the main python script named `something.py`," but several others will have more complex configuration.
 If we can't set up your project, we have no way to confirm that your project works correctly, so we hope that your installation instructions are clear, correct, replicable, and concise.

 Other general sections of a README usually include, but are not limited to: known bugs, contact information for the maintainer (that's you!), and credits/acknowledgements.

-In total, the README should be about 700-1500 words, with a majority of that going to the technical overview.
+In total, the README should be about 500-1500 words, with a majority of that going to the technical overview.
 Of course, these words counts are estimates, and you're free to write fewer or more as you see fit.

 ### Starter Code